childmindresearch/wristpy/docs/wristpy_tutorial.md

 Wristpy is a Python library designed for processing and analyzing wrist-worn accelerometer data.
 This tutorial will guide you through the basic steps of using Wristpy to analyze your accelerometer data.
 Specifically, we will cover the following topics through a few examples:
-   - running the default processor, analyzing the output data, and visualizing the results
+   - running the default processor, analyzing the output data, and visualizing the results.
-   - loading data and plotting the raw signals
+   - loading data and plotting the raw signals.
-   - how to calibrate the data, computing ENMO and angle-z from the calibrated data and then plotting those metrics
+   - how to calibrate the data, computing ENMO and angle-z from the calibrated data and then plotting those metrics.
-   - how to obtain non-wear windows and visualize them
+   - how to obtain non-wear windows and visualize them.
-   - how to obtain sleep windows and visualize them
+   - how to obtain sleep windows and visualize them.
-      - how we can filter sleep windows that overlap with non-wear
+      - how we can filter sleep windows that overlap with non-wear periods.

 Example 1: Running the default processor